Garmelon/yaboli/README.md

 ## TODOs

 - [ ] implement !restart
-- [ ] package in a distutils-compatible way (users should be able to install yaboli using `pip install git+https://github.com/Garmelon/yaboli`)
 - [ ] document yaboli (markdown files in a "docs" folder?)
 - [ ] cookie support
 - [ ] fancy argument parsing